 It’s time to hit the road!
-We go on an adventure with travel blogger and amateur photographer Nidal Majdalani to uncover some of Lebanon’s most interesting sites beyond Beirut.
+We go on an adventure with travel blogger and photographer Nidal Majdalani to uncover some of Lebanon’s most interesting sites beyond Beirut.

 Underwater sea caves are one of the many wonderful things you will find in Kfarabida.
 The caves are close to the shore and home to sea turtles and other marine life.
 Contact Abna’ Kfarabida (03 149749), a local NGO, to learn more.